ncatlab/nlab-content/pages/1/0/4/7/7401/content.md

 Conversely, if all $v_n$ here are weak equivalences, then an argument similar to lemma \ref{ExtraPropertyOfAcyclicCofibrations} shows that all $u_n$ are weak equivalences. (...)

-The argument for fibrations is precisely dual to this.
+The argument for fibrations is dual to this.

 =--